Improvements for mlrose applied to the Traveling Salesperson Problem: ga

 \subsection{Results}

-An experiment was carried out over $1000$ attempts to measure the performance of the modified \gls{ga} in comparison with the implementation by \textit{mlrose}.
-Both algorithms use a shared parameter configuration of a population size of $200$ and a maximum number of $30$ generations, if not stated otherwise.
+An experiment was carried out to measure the performance of the modified \gls{ga} and the fixed version, in comparison with the default implementation by \textit{mlrose}.
+All experiments algorithms use a shared parameter configuration of a population size of $100$ and a maximum number of $300$ generations, if not stated otherwise.
 While we would set a small positive mutation rate in practice, the higher the mutation rate is, the closer both implementations converge to a random search.
 Hence, for the sake of comparison, we set the mutation rate to $0.0$ for our experiment.
-All results visually look like Gaussian distributed (not shown in the paper) and hence the notation of mean$\pm$standard deviation is used in the following discussion.
+Carrying out all experiments $1000$ times, the results visually look like Gaussian distributed (not shown in the paper) and hence the notation of (mean$\pm$std. deviation) is used in the following discussion.

-The tour lengths of the modified and the original implementation are shown in \cref{fig:gen_distance_plot}.
+The tour lengths of the original implementation (buggy), the fixed, and modified version are shown over five different initial seed settings (\cref{fig:gen_distance_plot}).
 The red dashed horizontal line marks the optimal solution at a tour length of $33523$.
-The results show, that the modified \gls{ga} ($103278 \pm 3370$) is closer to the optimum than the original algorithm by \textit{mlrose} ($122714 \pm 4003$).
+The results over $1000$ experiments show, that the modified \gls{ga} ($67961 \pm 3602$) is closer to the optimum than the original algorithm and the fixed version by \textit{mlrose} ($125019 \pm 4438$ and $110137 \pm 6677$, respectively) (however note, that the original version acts againts convergence to a minimum).
+The modifications pose a decrease in the mean tour lengths by a factor of $0.54$ and $0.61$ for the original and the fixed version, respectively.

 The gain in the performance by the modified algorithm is at the expense of a higher computation time.
-The initial algorithm by \textit{mlrose} ($5281 \pm 350$) is faster than the modified \gls{ga} ($14505 \pm 666$ ms).
-The modification of the \gls{ga} results in a mean computation slowdown by a factor of about $2.75$, compared to the original implementation by \textit{mlrose}.
+The original algorithm by \textit{mlrose} ($18484 \pm 111$ ms) and its fixed version ($18024 \pm 100$ ms) are faster than the modified \gls{ga} ($47988 \pm 161$ ms).
+The modification of the \gls{ga} results in a mean computation slowdown by a factor of about $2.59$ (original algorithm) and $2.66$ (fixed algorithm), compared to the original implementation by \textit{mlrose}.

-For a fair comparison of the computation times between these two implementations, a configuration was empirically determined, where both approaches perform comparably on the computation time.
-This evaluation uses the CPU clock time, based on a Intel Core i7-7700K (4.20 GHz).
-For this experiment, the population is set to $11$, resulting in a computation time of $5513 \pm 403$ ms, which is close to the result by the initial implementation by \textit{mlrose}.
-The tour lengths for this configuration are shown in green in \cref{fig:gen_distance_plot} ($110888 \pm 3689$), and still performs significantly better than the original version with a larger population size of $30$.